1921 Farmers’ Directory of Exira Iowa

 This small booklet contains all the known men and women who participated in World War 1 and claimed their home of record as Stephenson County, Illinois.
 By participation, this record does not limit this to soldiers, but also contains the records of those men and women who served the Red Cross, Y.M.C.A., and other non-fighting positions.
 This book is free to read or download.

-Biography of George M. Cannon
+Biography of Hon.
+A. M. Cannon

 Progressive Men of Western Colorado